Gaskellgames/Unity_InputTest/README.md

 A simple script using Unity's new input system, that can be used to quickly test or prototype user input mechanics

-The script allows users to trigger events from the inspector following a user input: Press, Hold, Release Contains 1 script: InputTest.
+The script allows users to trigger events from the inspector following a user input: Press, Hold and Release

 /// Important